ibukamshindi/Akan-Names-app/README.md

 * HTML
 * CSS
 * JavaScript
+## BDD
+The application should check whether the date and month entered is valid. if either of them is invalid,
+the user should be alerted and asked to enter a valid one.
+The application should dispaly error message if gender is not chosen.
+The application should output to the user their Akan name depending on their gender.
 ## Known Bugs
 At the moment there are no known issues.
 ## Technologies Used